MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

   :::column-end:::
 :::row-end:::

-Select one of the following options to learn how to save a passkey, based on where you want to store it.
+Pick one of the following options to learn how to use a passkey, based on where you saved it.

 #### [**Windows device**](#tab/windows)